Home / Blog / 10 Questions to Ask Before Hiring an Interior Designer in India

 4. How transparent is your estimate and what does it really include?

-One of the biggest mistakes homeowners in Pune make is choosing the lowest estimate without reading the details.
+One of the biggest mistakes homeowners make is choosing the lowest estimate without reading the details.
 Two BOQs with the same total can be worlds apart.
 Always ask:

 • Are materials, finishes, hardware brands clearly mentioned?